8 Types of Owls in Louisiana

 Although it prefers to breed further north than Louisiana, it can be spotted here in the winter.

-These types of owls in Louisiana are frequently spotted in daylight, hunting primarily in the early morning and late at night.
+These types of owls are frequently spotted in daylight in Louisiana, hunting primarily in the early morning and late at night.

-They will sometimes sit on the ground waiting for prey before swooping down to snag whatever morsel comes their way.
+They will sometimes sit on the ground waiting for prey before swooping down to snag whatever morsel they can.

 Leave a Reply